THOMASELOVE/432-classes-2025/class15/README.md

 - The survival package: Reference Manual (pdf) is [here](https://cran.r-project.org/web/packages/survival/survival.pdf), while the website is  <https://github.com/therneau/survival>.
 - The survminer package: <https://rpkgs.datanovia.com/survminer/index.html>
 - My [course notes chapter on Time-to-Event / Survival Data](https://thomaselove.github.io/432-notes/survival_data.html)

 ---
-## Today in "How To Be A Modern Scientist"

-### On Internal Scientific Communication

-- Use a tool that will let you manage groups
-- Open separate discussions for each project
-- Summarize at regular intervals
-- Include a thread for literature curation

-### On Books

-- Think shorter
-- Develop a book on a platform that allows feedback
-- Sell your book on multiple online platforms

----